If you ask me, hot dogs deserve way more credit than they get.

 Step 3: Assemble the Hot Dogs

-Sprinkle the remaining shredded cheddar cheese evenly over all the hot dogs for an extra cheesy layer.
+Sprinkle the remaining 1/2 cup shredded cheddar cheese evenly over the top of each hot dog.